airmeter-io/website/2-features.markdown

 Up to six months of readings can be recorded in flash memory.
 The readings can be viewed within the web interface using the charts screen.

 ### [Remote Monitoring](/features/remotemonitoring)
 *AirMeter.io* device can be used as part of a cloud using the MQTT publishing feature.
-The frequency and target MQTT server are configurable through the Web UI and directly using the REST APIs.
+The frequency and target MQTT server are configurable through the web interface and directly using the REST APIs.

 ### [Low Power Mode (Planned)](/features/lowpower)
 Full support for effective low power usage is planned.
 The initial implementation will be based upon the LilyGo 2.13 ESP32 ePaper board.